appy-one/acebase/README.md

 * Enhancements - if you've got code to make AceBase even faster or better, you're welcome to contribute!
 * Ports - If you would like to port ```AceBaseClient``` to other languages (Java, Swift, C#, etc) that would be awesome!
 * Ideas - I love new ideas, share them!
 * Money - I am an independant developer and many (MANY) months were put into developing this.
-I also have a family to feed so if you like AceBase, feel free to send me a donation ♥
+I also have a family to feed so if you like AceBase, send me a donation or become a sponsor ♥

 ## Sponsoring